OliRadlett/f28wp/README.md

 1. Made the character selection page more interactive
 1. The option menu now has sliders for the music volume
 1. Added more images to use in the game such as heart, world map, skeleton...etc
+2. Add a health = 100 to the player's contructor class